Coronavirus: Premier League on course for June restart, culture minister suggests

-The Premier League appears to be on course for a June return after positive talks between the government and English football's key governing bodies.

-Culture secretary Oliver Dowden revealed that Thursday's meeting with the Football Association, Premier League and English Football League had proven productive.
+Culture secretary Oliver Dowden revealed that Friday's (AEST) meeting with the Football Association, Premier League and English Football League had proven productive.

 The English top flight convened at the start of the week to discuss 'Project Restart', with June 12 the targeted date for action to resume, albeit behind closed doors due to the coronavirus crisis.